 EBITDA in our Central segment increased \$18.0 million, or 10.9%, to \$182.8 million for the year ended December 31, 2013, from \$164.8 million for the year ended December 31, 2012.
-The increase was primarily due to income generated from acquisitions closed during, or subsequent to, the year ended December 31, 2012, price increases charged to our customers, increased solid waste landfill volumes and decreased allocation of expenses from corporate due to a decrease in the allocation rate, partially offset by increased disposal expenses, taxes on revenues and third-party trucking and transportation expenses resulting from collection and landfill volume growth, increased diesel fuel expenses due primarily to the net impact of the expiration of a prior year fuel hedge in which the diesel fuel fixed price under the hedge agreement was less than the diesel fuel retail price, increased truck, container, facility and equipment maintenance and repair expenses, increased equipment rental expenses to service landfill volume increases, increased direct and administrative labor expenses resulting from employee pay increases and additional personnel needed to support the segment's growth and increased cash incentive compensation expense resulting from the achievement of certain financial targets.
+The increase was primarily due to an increase in revenues of \$49.0 million and decreased allocation of expenses from corporate of \$1.0 million due to a decrease in the allocation rate, partially offset by a net \$14.5 million increase in cost of operations and SG&A expenses attributable to acquired operations, increased direct and administrative labor expenses of \$4.4 million resulting from employee pay increases and additional personnel needed to support the segment's growth, increased disposal expenses, third-party trucking and transportation expenses and taxes on revenues of \$2.8 million, \$1.6 million and \$0.9 million, respectively, resulting from collection and landfill volume growth, increased truck, container, equipment and facility maintenance and repair expenses of \$2.4 million due to variability in the timing and severity of major repairs, increased diesel fuel expenses of \$1.9 million due primarily to the net impact of the expiration of a prior year fuel hedge in which the diesel fuel fixed price under the hedge agreement was less than the diesel fuel retail price, increased equipment rental expenses of \$1.3 million to service landfill volume increases, increased cash incentive compensation expense of \$0.7 million resulting from the achievement of certain financial targets and \$1.5 million of other net expense increases.